sparkflows/sparkflows-docs/docs/tutorials/time-series/Anamoly-Detection.rst

 Data Modeling
 -------------

-* **Prophet** Model for anomaly detection using Mean as threshold value
+* **Prophet** Model for anomaly detection using Mean as threshold value.

 **General Section of Prophet Model**

-* Set Datetime column in DS column field
+* Set Datetime column in DS column field.
 * Y is the target variable.
-Set it to the reading of bearings
+Set it to the reading of bearings.
-* Set Growth as linear or logistic
+* Set Growth as linear or logistic.
-* We are using Prophet Model so that it is self-sufficient to select seasonality in auto mode
+* We are using Prophet Model so that it is self-sufficient to select seasonality in auto mode.
-* Set mode of seasonality as additive or multiplicative
+* Set mode of seasonality as additive or multiplicative.
 * Set confidence Interval (0 to 1) which gives a range of plausible values for the parameter of interest.

 .. figure:: ../../_assets/tutorials/time-series/IOT/prophet_general.png